Fostering a Safe Ringette Community

 victims of crime and immediate crisis support to victims of family and sexual violence.

-• Resilience BC: Anti-Racism Network provides information about how to report incidences of
+• Resilience BC – the Anti-Racism Network provides information about how to report incidences of

 racism and hate crimes if you are a victim or witness such incidences.